-A DUI offense in Tennessee can be very expensive (even as a 1st-time offender).
-The average cost of a first-offense DUI is nearly $6,000.
-Costs include bail money, towing, SR-22 insurance, court costs, mandatory education courses, ignition interlock device installation, as well as reinstatement fees.
+A DUI offense in Tennessee, even for a first-time offender, can be quite costly.
+The average cost of a first-offense DUI nears $6,000, which includes bail money, towing, SR-22 insurance, court costs, mandatory education courses, ignition interlock device installation, and reinstatement fees.
 If your first DUI offense resulted in an accident, injury, or death, you could face much harsher penalties.
-Learn more about the potential penalties that you will face if convicted of a 1st offense DUI in TN below.
+Here are some potential penalties for a first-time DUI offense in Tennessee:

-- License suspension: It is mandatory that your license is revoked for a period of one year.
-However, you may be eligible for a restricted license.
+License suspension: Your license will be revoked for a year.
+However, you might be eligible for a restricted license.

-In short, yes.
-Your license will be suspended if you are convicted of a 1st Offense DUI in TN.
-However, you may be eligible (under certain conditions) for a restricted license.
-A restricted license will allow you to get back and forth from work and home, go to school, attend medical appointments, and take care of necessary life functions.
-A restricted license is not guaranteed though, you must apply for it.
-Furthermore, your application can be denied for several reasons.
-Lastly, you cannot get a restricted license for commercial use.
-If you have been convicted of your 1st offense DUI in TN and would like to apply for a restricted license, it is recommended that you work with an experienced DUI attorney in Tennessee to increase the likelihood of approval.
+Yes, your license will be suspended if you’re convicted of a first-time DUI offense in Tennessee.
+However, under certain conditions, you might be eligible for a restricted license.
+This license allows you to commute from work to home, attend school, medical appointments, and carry out necessary life functions.
+It’s important to note that getting a restricted license isn’t guaranteed; you must apply for it, and your application can be denied for several reasons.
+Also, commercial use of a restricted license isn’t permitted.
+If you’ve been convicted of a first-time DUI in Tennessee and wish to apply for a restricted license, it’s recommended to seek assistance from an experienced DUI attorney to increase your chances of approval.

-Being charged with a 1st offense DUI in TN is no walk in the park.
-It can threaten your livelihood, relationships, recreation, etc. These penalties can be further exasperated if you choose to defend yourself when faced with DUI charges.
-Working with a proven DUI attorney in TN can help to reduce your charges, as well as find potential weaknesses in the prosecution’s case against you.
-Common weaknesses include insufficient probable cause for the traffic stop, improper administration of the field sobriety test, as well as unlawful search and seizures conducted by the police.
-If you have been charged with a 1st offense DUI, do not take the risk of representing yourself against the highly trained and capable prosecution team.
-Give us a call to schedule your free initial consultation today.
+A first-time DUI charge in Tennessee can disrupt your livelihood, relationships, and recreational activities.
+These disruptions can be further complicated if you choose to defend yourself against DUI charges.
+Collaborating with a seasoned Tennessee DUI attorney can help reduce your charges and identify potential weak spots in the prosecution’s case against you.
+Weak spots could include insufficient probable cause for the traffic stop, improper administration of the field sobriety test, or unlawful searches and seizures conducted by the police.
+If you’re facing a first-time DUI charge, don’t risk defending yourself against a well-trained and capable prosecution team.
+Contact us to schedule your free initial consultation today.